dimajix/flowman/README.md

-# Dataflow Tool
+# Flowman

-The dataflow tool is a Spark based ETL tool.
+Flowman is a Spark based ETL tool.